 This is an intermediate level workshop suitable for those who have completed the prescribed online learning courses or who are competent with the prerequisite topics.
 Before registering for this workshop, it is your responsibility to ensure that you are competent with all the prerequisite topics.

 PC and Mac computers are available on a first-come, first-served basis.
 If you require a Mac, please contact us so that we can make the necessary arrangements.
 Excel 2016 is used.
 Also suitable for 2013 users.

 Free for University of Auckland and UniServices staff

-If you are University of Auckland staff, please visit Career Tools to view session availability and register on a session.
+If you are University of Auckland staff, please visit Career Tools to view workshop availability and register on a session.

-For all others, please see our Registration page for more information on how to register or withdraw and our Cancellation Policy.
+All others, please see our Registration page for more information.

 Please be aware that a Cancellation policy applies to these workshop sessions.

 Dates, times and venues for scheduled workshops 2019